LazyCen/Neuro-Habit/README.md

 - Smart Reminders: Stay accountable with timely notifications.
 - Health Integration: Sync data with Health Connect for a holistic view of wellness.

+## Inspiration

+This project is inspired by the book Neuro Habits Rewire Your Brain to Stop Self-Defeating Behaviors and Make the Right Choice Every Time author: Peter Hollins, with a focus on the idea that small repeated actions can create meaningful long-term behavioral change.

 ## Tech Stack

 - Frontend: React Native with Expo (Development Client)